CreativeSDK/web-getting-started-samples/getting-started/guide/getting-started.md

 });
 ```

-At this point, try reloading your web page to verify if Client Auth has been set up correctly.
+At this point, try reloading your web page to verify if Initialization has been set up correctly.

 ### Success

-You will know the setup is correct by opening your web console and verifying that you have access to the `AdobeCreativeSDK` object.
+You can check that the setup is correct by opening your web console and verifying that you have access to the `AdobeCreativeSDK` object.

 ### Error